jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 ## REPLs in general

 A REPL is in some namespace.
 It has access to definitions you've evaluated in it, whether by typing them or by asking eg Cursive to evaluate some source code in the REPL context.
 It has history, so up-arrow works.
-For the Leiningen REPL, history is stored in the current working directory in .lein-repl-history; dunno about Cursive's history.
+For the Leiningen REPL, history is stored in the current working directory in `.lein-repl-history`; dunno about Cursive's history.
 REPLs also generally have auto-complete - start typing then use tab.

 There are 3 or 4 really useful REPL functions.
 They're in the clojure.repl namespace.
 When invoking these functions you don't start off by having to mention the name space, but depending on what you do with namespaces in your REPL session you may find you later have to specify the namespace explicitly.
 So e.g.